damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 **All** blog posts should always have an **author name**.
 When applicable, add a section "Acknowledgments" to the end of the post to thank contributors.

+### Types of Blog Posts

+In our [Blog], you will find 5 types of blog posts:

+#### Release Posts

+Every 22nd of each month, GitLab promotes a new release of our main instances:
+[GitLab CE] and [GitLab EE].
+GitLab.com runs on GitLab EE, therefore, it gets the same enhancement GitLab EE does.
+We use our blog to communicate the new features, upgrades, and alterations.
+These posts are created by the Product Team or by the developers themselves, and they're reviewed by a lot of team members are involved.

+Release posts target the entire GitLab community, and they are usually cheered by the entire community.
+They are special posts, we love them, and we hope everyone love them too.

+#### Team Member's Posts

+Whenever we have something interesting to talk about, we encourage our own team members to write their stories.
+And there are a lot of awesome ones!
+Even if you are not a writer, you are very welcome to write, and our reviewers will be happy to help you with the language, the technical aspects, the markup, the concepts and whatever else you might need.

+If you are part of the [GitLab Team], please contribute!
+The review process is simple, please take a look at the [General Reviews] section below.

+#### Community Posts

+Community posts are also known as **guest** posts.
+If you are not a GitLab Team member, you're also very welcome to write for us.

+There are a few aspects to consider, described on the section [Community Writers] below.

+If you are a GitLab happy customer or a happy user, we'll be delighted to see your post in our Blog!
+And to make you even happier, we compensate you for your contributions, under specific circumstances.

+If you want to describe your own product, and how to use it with GitLab, or, if you are a GitLab partner, we'll be happy to see your post too, but we have specific procedures for
+[Partner Posts].

+If you are looking for examples, check the post "[Building an iOS app with GitLab CI]", or the post "[Publishing your website on GitLab.com with GitLab Pages]", or "[Let's Encrypt for GitLab Pages]".

+#### Partner Posts

+These posts are specific for community members that want to write about their own tools, features, and software integrations with GitLab.
+They can be written by the owners, executives or any team members of those companies, and will be reviewed by the GitLab Blog Team.

+For instance, we've had the post on [Integrating GitLab with Microsoft Azure].
+It was written by one of Microsoft's employees, then reviewed and polished by our own Technical Writers.

+#### Ghost Posts

+Ghost posts are part of a special category of posts, written by ghostwriters contracted by GitLab with this specific purpose.
+They are based on interviews with GitLab Executives, reviewed by GitLab Team members, and approved by the GitLab Executive member assigned as author of the post.

+Check the section [Ghost Writers] below for more details.

 ### Publishing process for GitLab Team members

 1. Choose a [topic](#blog-content)